459thSCO/PuertoRico/README.md

 ### Monday

-0800 - Introduction to the course, your computer, the sylabus, and classroom protocl
+0800 - Introduction to the course, your computer, the syllabus, and classroom protocol

 0900 - Virtualization concepts